Management System + Operational Leadership

 Daily management behaviors at the supervisor level, improved problem solving, and leadership discipline are critical for sustainment and long-term value creation

 Results: During the engagement, output improved by 20% per day.
 With continued focus, output gains of nearly 45% have been realized.
-The business has gone from 7-day to 5-day operations.
-Profitability has significantly improved and they were able to free-up capacity to meet expected growth with no additional output.

 New Management System Aligns Improvements to Financials, Improves Execution, Accelerates Value Creation